 - Longer harvest window

-- Removing first bud improves flowering and can be used for small arrangements or design work work
+- Removing first bud improves flowering and can be used for small arrangements or design work

 - As long as they are given proper conditions, great stem length